opencog/sensory/DesignNotes-J.md

 The `WriteLink` is gone, but raises a new problem.
-The v0 `WriteLink` had a built-in infinite loop that would suck a stream dry, pushing it out somwhere.
+The v0 `WriteLink` had a built-in infinite loop that would suck a stream dry, pushing it out somewhere.
 The current default object api doesn't expose the notion of pulling from a stream.
 But having this kind of auto-run info loop driver feels like a good idea.
 How should it be implemented?